(post contains affiliate links see disclosure)

 Whole Wheat Flour is more nutrient dense than white wheat flour.
 I personally prefer it as I find it satisfies my hunger for longer.

-Yep, those are grains of wheat.
+My dream flour.
 From the research I have done the way to get the most nutrients out of bread is to grind the seeds yourself right before you make it.
+I have yet to try it but I bet freshly ground wheat berries would make for some seriously great bread.

 A wheat grinder.
 And I don’t have the hubby sold on one yet, well at least not on a brand new one now if I found one at a yard sale or on Craig’s list he might budge.